Difficulty: Easy, Asked-In: Microsoft, Amazon, Adobe, Morgan Stanley, Qualcomm

 return temp[count // 2]

 Suppose the length of the linked list is n.
-So the time complexity is the time complexity of finding the length of the linked list + the time complexity of storing nodes in extra memory = O(n) + O(n) = O(n).
+So the time complexity = Time complexity of finding the length of the linked list + Time complexity of storing nodes in extra memory = O(n) + O(n) = O(n).
+The space complexity is O(n) for storing nodes in an n-size array.

+In the above approach, we are using extra space to find the middle node of the linked list.
+Now, the critical question is: Can we reduce the space complexity to O(1)?
 One idea is to first traverse the linked list to count the number of nodes and then traverse the list again count/2 number of times.
 So, by the end of the second traversal, we will be present at the middle node.

 ListNode findMiddleLinkedList(ListNode* head)